Jay-Almendarez/Classification-Project-Report/README.md

 | <font color='red'>Has Internet Service</font> | If a customer has internet service, 0 = No, 1 = Yes |
 | Churn (Target) | If a customer has churned, False = No, True = Yes |
 ---
+## Steps to Replicate
+- Clone this repo.
+- Acquire the Telco data from MySQLWorkbench
+- Put the data in the file containing the cloned repo.
+- Run notebook.
+---
+## Conclusions
+- About 26% of customers churn currently
+- Out of that 26%, we can significantly reduce churn rate by moving customers to a yearly contract instead of a monthly one.
+- Having internet service actually made churn rate worse.
+- Stronger drivers may become more prevalent if we can isolate yearly contracts from monthly ones.